10 Times ‘See Something, Say Something’ Saved Lives in 2019

 “If you see something, say something” gained traction in the United States following the September 11 terrorist attacks.
 According to New York Magazine, Allen Kay, the chairman of ad agency Korey Kay & Partners, came up with the phrase for the Metropolitan Transit Authority on Sep.
 12, 2001, as he “wanted to help prevent another disaster and to do something positive in the aftermath of the attacks.”

 Every year since, follow-through on the country’s unofficial security slogan has thwarted potentially devastating, violent incidents.
-This year was no different.

-Back in July, Campus Safety posted “10 ‘See Something, Say Something’ Success Stories.”
+Campus Safety previously posted “10 ‘See Something, Say Something’ Success Stories.”
 In that article, we referenced a study on averted school shootings that found more than half (29 out of 51) of the active shooter plots were discovered by the shooters’ peers.
+Another study by the Secret Service looked at 41 incidents of targeted school violence in K-12 schools and found all attackers exhibited concerning behavior, and 80% elicited concern from others.
+In addition, 66% communicated their intended attack to someone else.

 The Secret Service’s study also found there is no profile of a student attacker.
 Although those findings specifically apply to school shootings, the examples provided here mirror those findings.
-The would-be perpetrators include a mother, a military veteran, middle schoolers and high schoolers.
+The would-be perpetrators include a mother, a military veteran, middle schoolers, and high schoolers.

-And while most of the events in this slideshow pertain to K-12 schools or universities, we have provided a few from other campuses to emphasize the importance of reporting suspicious behavior anywhere you go.
+While most of the events in this slideshow pertain to K-12 schools or universities, we have provided a few from other campuses to emphasize the importance of reporting suspicious behavior anywhere you go.

 If you appreciated this article and want to receive more valuable industry content like this, click here to sign up for our FREE digital newsletters!